edward/Learning-Programming/README.md

 If you’re able to finish it, then give [Rails for Zombies](http://railsforzombies.org/) a shot.
 The end goal here is that we want you eventually being able to write a Shopify App so you can coach others on how to do the same, as well as spotting opportunities for where an app could make someone’s life easier.

 Sidenote: if you’re running into trouble with learning Ruby, definitely give [Learn Ruby the Hard Way](http://ruby.learncodethehardway.org/) a shot.
-Note that if you’re running Windows, you might be better off with installing VMWare and running Ubuntu Linux inside of Windows as programming Ruby on Windows is still tough going.
+Note that if you’re running Windows, you should try http://railsinstaller.org/.
+If you're still having trouble you might be better off with installing VMWare and running Ubuntu Linux inside of Windows as programming Ruby on Windows is still tough going.

 Ready to Rock / Apply
 ---------------------